 1.3 Council shall oversee the maintenance of Administrative Policies and review these policies annually.
+This annual review shall occur according to a revising schedule established by the Governance Committee.
 Where no change is required, the President shall notify and sign the policy indicating it has been reviewed.